mathemakitten/elections-sentiment/README.md

 -- might depend on how different is

 ## TODO
-* [ ] Scrape 180 days of Canadian political Twitter data
+* [x] Scrape 180 days of Canadian political Twitter data
 * [ ] Build some graphs
-    * [ ] Count of tweets over time (hypothesis: more people start tweeting closer to the election)
+    * [x] Count of tweets over time (hypothesis: more people start tweeting closer to the election)
     * [ ] Map out most popular hashtags over time
     * [ ] Map out most popular words over time
 * [ ] Encode all tweets with Universal Sentence Encoder
 * [ ] Run unsupervised methods on it
+* [ ] Graph relative size of each cluster
 * [ ] Try the Tensorflow [Multilingual Universal Sentence Encoder for Semantic Retrieval](https://tfhub.dev/s?q=universal-sentence-encoder-multilingual)
 to identify tweets which are semantically similar
     * Can we use this to identify disinformation?